JBrowne017/HuffmanEncoding/README.md

-# Huffman Compression
+# Assignment 5 - Huffman Compression
-The program included, a combination of `encode` and `decode`, is an implementation of the Huffman Compression Algorithm in C.\
+    The following program is a C implementation of Huffman Coding, which is a form of static encoding.
+Huffman Coding uses something called entropy, which is a measure of the amount of information within something, in our case symbols, or characters, in a file.
+Static encoding is going to assign the least number of bits to the most frequently occurring symbol.
+Therefore we may use the ideas discussed in the sections below to implement a way to parse a file, get a histogram of its characters, and assign the amount of bits to each according to their frequency.\
-The following program uses data-structures such as a min-heap priority queue, stacks, and bit-vectors in order to implement the Huffman encoder and decoder.\
+This is achieved through using the `encode` executable to encode a provided file, and `decode` to decode it.
+This program uses a myriad of data-structures such as a min-heap priority queue, stacks, and bit-vectors to achieve the implementation.
 The I/O functionality of this program uses the standard C `open() close() read() write()` functions.
 The program also utilizes buffer sizes of 4KB per read and write call.

 ## Building
 `make`          Equivelent to `make all`.\